 The ID badge must be turned in to Student Services at the time of graduation, withdrawal, or dismissal.

 Student Portal

-Students are assigned usernames and passwords to gain access to the St. Luke's College Portal.
-This portal will provide specific information to students regarding class schedules, unofficial transcripts, billing statements, financial aid awards, etc. the portal is located at www.stlukescollege.edu
+This portal will provide specific information to students regarding class schedules, unofficial transcripts, billing statements, financial aid awards, etc. the portal is located at https://myportal.stlukescollege.edu.